 Paris Charles De Gaulle Airport

-Charles de Gaulle Airport is the largest airport of Paris, France and stands amongst important airports of the world.
+Charles de Gaulle Airport is the largest airport in Paris, France, and stands amongst the world’s important airports.
 IATA Code of Charles de Gaulle Airport is “CDG”.
-Charles De Gaulle Airport operates as hub for the major airlines like Air France, Delta Air Lines, FedEx Express and XL Airways France.
-In terms of passenger traffic CDG Airport ranks as world’s 8th busiest Airport and Europe’s 2nd busiest airport after carried more than 65 million passengers in 2015.
-Charles De Gaulle Airport also ranked as World’s 10th busiest airport and Europe’s 2nd busiest airport after London Heathrow Airport in terms of aircraft movements (475,776 in 2015).
+Charles De Gaulle Airport operates as a hub for major airlines like Air France, Delta Air Lines, FedEx Express and XL Airways France.
+In terms of passenger traffic, CDG Airport ranks as the World’s 8th busiest Airport and Europe’s 2nd busiest airport after carrying more than 65 million passengers in 2015.
+Charles De Gaulle Airport also ranked as the world’s 10th busiest airport and Europe’s 2nd busiest airport after London Heathrow Airport in aircraft movements (475,776 in 2015).
 CDG Airport has a whopping capacity to handle more than 65 million air passengers.
 Cargo traffic of the Roissy Airport can reach up to 21 million metric tonnes annually.